dljiangm/Microservices-ibm-bluepage/README.md

 	It is a Spring boot web applicaion.
 Simpe and Light, since Micorservice is very hot in IBM.

 # How to run?
-	1. Build jar file after download code, example: Micro-ibm-bulepage-1.0.jar
+	1. Build jar file after download code.
+Jar file example: Micro-ibm-bulepage-1.0.jar
-	2. Start the applicaion in server, example: java -jar "filepath"/Micro-ibm-bulepage-1.0.jar
+	2. Start the applicaion in server.
+Command example: java -jar "filepath"/Micro-ibm-bulepage-1.0.jar

 # How to call the application and get bluepage info?
 	The application applies a RESTful API via HTTP + GET + JSON, default port is 800.